Checkered Ninja 2: Plot

-Sean reveals that he live-streamed Alex fighting Eppermint on the internet, revealing his true nature.
-Alex gets a call from Jessica who saw the video and says that he was like a “bad boy”.
-Realizing that there is nothing wrong with how he is, Alex dumps Jessica.
-The next day, Alex and his family are treated to a dinner with Honey Bee and her family for saving her.
-Alex finds out that Nakamura hasn’t left his ninja doll body.
+Sean reveals that he live-streamed Alex fighting Eppermint on the Internet, exposing his true nature, and Alex dumps Jessica who witnessed the stream, learning to be himself.
+Afterward, Alex and his family are treated to a dinner with Honey Bee and her family for saving her.
+Alex finds out that Nakamura has not left his previous body.
 He asks to stay with Alex for a while as the two have become close over time.
-Alex happily obliges and presents Nakamura with a newer ninja doll body for him and tells Alex to bring on any enemy he has.
+Alex obliges, presenting Nakamura with a newer doll.